 The privatization of insurance companies in Nigeria

-Fast-forwarding to the early 90s, the African and Nigerian economy, under the pressure of the World Bank, drifted towards liberalization of the insurance market.
-Therefore, the ownership of insurance companies began to shift to private from public ownership.
+Fast-forwarding to the early 90s, the African and Nigerian economies, under the pressure of the World Bank, drifted towards liberalization of the insurance market.
+Therefore, the ownership of insurance companies in Nigeria began to shift to private from public ownership.
 Also, during this time, many companies have risen and fallen due to varying competition in the market.